meteor-web3/dapp-examples/packages/pwa/README.md

 ## Overview

-This is a basic example of a Meteor dapp, which includes two models: `post` and `profile` with locate in `./base/models`.
+This is a pwa example of a Meteor dapp, which includes two models: `post` and `profile` with locate in `./base/models`.
 It demonstrates the process of creating, loading, monetizing, and unlocking a post by using Meteor hooks.